Frequently Asked Questions: Associate Degree Nursing

 How do I apply to the Associate Degree Nursing program?Applicants applying to Fall and Spring must complete the following:

-- Your program-specific application for admission to the Associate Degree Nursing program,
+- Program-specific application for admission to the Associate Degree Nursing program,

 - a copy of your counselor interview summary,

-- All Official transcripts from high school and all colleges attended must be on file in the Admissions Office at JCC.
+- All Official transcripts from high school and all colleges attended and a counselor interview must be on file in the Admissions Office at JCC.

 |For more information, contact:|